 21. Experience Glamping in the Huon Valley

-Located 30-40 minutes south west of Hobart is Huonville and the Huon Valley.
+Located 30-40 minutes southwest of Hobart is Huonville and the Huon Valley.
 This region is famous for fresh farm produce including cheese, wine, apples, honey and more.
-A visit to the Huon Valley is a great way to spend a day-trip away from the city.
+A visit to the Huon Valley is a great way to spend a day trip away from the city.

 If you have another night to spare, then I highly recommend checking out Huon Valley glamping.
 This is a luxury camping experience and definitely one of the most unique places to stay in Tasmania!

-There’s also always great street-food options and coffee carts, so spending a bit of time exploring the Farm Gate Market is a great bet.
+There are also always great street-food options and coffee carts, so spending a bit of time exploring the Farm Gate Market is a great bet.

 23. See Abundant Wildlife on a Trip to Maria Island

-Maria Island is known for rich convict settlement history and abundant wildlife.
+Maria Island is known for its rich convict settlement history and abundant wildlife.
 For those visiting Hobart interested in seeing some iconic Tasmanian wildlife like wallabies, wombats, possums and even Tassie Devils, make sure you include a trip to Maria Island.

-There is a ferry that departs to Maria Island from Triabunna, approximately 1 hour and 15 minutes drive from Hobart.
+There is a ferry that departs to Maria Island from Triabunna, approximately a 1 hour and 15 minutes drive from Hobart.
 However, if you don’t have your own car you can still get to Maria Island on an organised day tour.

 Book: From Hobart: Maria Island Active Tour